martinjackson/simple-widgets/docs/SearchSortTable.md

    The pdfCol specifies the alignment of a PDF column if PDF's are allowed to be generated.
 The values for the pdfCol are:
-    - left        this will align the data to the left in the column
+    - left            this will left justify the data in the column
+    - leftbold        this will left justify and bold the data in the column
-    - right       this will align the data to the right in the column
+    - right           this will right justify the data in the column
+    - rightbold       this will right justify and bold the data in the column
     - center          this will center the data in the column
+    - centerbold      this will center and bold the data in the column
     - date            this will convert the date to the MM/DD/YYYY format and center the date
+    - datebold        this will convert the date to the MM/DD/YYYY format, center and bold the date
-    - dateLeft    this will convert the date to the MM/DD/YYYY format and align the date to the left
+    - dateleft        this will convert the date to the MM/DD/YYYY format and left justify the date
+    - dateleftbold    this will convert the date to the MM/DD/YYYY format, left justify, and bold the date
-    - dateRight   this will convert the date to the MM/DD/YYYY format and align the date to the right
+    - dateright       this will convert the date to the MM/DD/YYYY format and right justify the date
+    - daterightbold   this will convert the date to the MM/DD/YYYY format, right justify, and bold the date
-    - money       this will convert the number into a dollar amount with the format of $DD,DDD.DD
+    - money           this will convert the number into a dollar amount with the format of $DD,DDD.DD and will right justify the money data
+    - moneybold       this will convert the number into a dollar amount with the format of $DD,DDD.DD, will right justify, and bold the money data
+    - moneyleft       this will convert the number into a dollar amount with the format of $DD,DDD.DD and will left justify the money data
+    - moneyleftbold   this will convert the number into a dollar amount with the format of $DD,DDD.DD, will left justify, and bold the money data
+    - moneycenter     this will convert the number into a dollar amount with the format of $DD,DDD.DD and will center the money data
+    - moneycenterbold this will convert the number into a dollar amount with the format of $DD,DDD.DD, will center, and bold the money data

    If the date is already in the correct format, use left, right, or center.
 If you do not supply a pdfCol, it will left justify the value for that column.